Learn how to customize Cloudflare's default error pages to better fit your brand and messaging.

 Customizing your error pages

 Below is a basic, custom error template, which you can build on.
-When creating your custom error templates, please note that the maximum page size is 1.5 MB and the page cannot be blank.
+When creating your custom error templates, the page cannot be blank.
 Additionally, all external resources are inlined using base64 encoding, making them approximately 50% larger when published.

 Available custom error tokens